kaosborn/KaosCombinatorics/README.md

 This project may be built from source.
 There are no external dependencies.
-Starting with v6, the target binary is signed with a strong name to support GAC installation.
+Starting with v6, the target .NET binary is built as a strong-named assembly to support GAC installation.
 To distribute your build of this library, you must disable compiling with a strong name (or supply your own key pair).
 Do this by modifying the *Combinatorics* project properties and unchecking *Sign the assembly* in the *Singing* tab.